 Using Dunn's non-parametric comparison, we observed significant differences between transience levels and how users obtained AIS-related information.
 Significant differences were observed between the three transience levels for signs at boat landings, with the high transience level having a higher mean than the low transience and non-transient levels.
-Also, significant differences were observed between high transience and non-transient for information in a newspaper; between low transience and non-transient for information from lake associations and between high transience and non-transient for information from other anglers.
-The findings also suggested that respondents in the high transience category get most of their information from signs at boat landings.
+Also, significant differences were observed between high transience and non-transient for information in a newspaper; between low transience and non-transient for information from lake associations and between high transience and non-transient for information from lake associations and between high transience in the high transience for signs at boat landings.